 Despite their fundamental differences, extroverts and introverts are often drawn to each other.
-While they may be the yin to your yang, dating an introvert is no walk in the park.
-Especially when you’re an outgoing person who wants to live every moment to the fullest.
+While they may be the yin to your yang, dating an introvert may bring about some unexpected challenges for you.
+Especially when you’re an outgoing person who loves talking to people and being surrounded by them.

-When you have a relationship with an introvert, you have to train your mind to respect their boundaries.
-But without making them feel left out or ignored.
+When you have a relationship with an introvert, you have to train your mind to respect their boundaries and learn how to communicate with an introvert partner.
+Without making them feel left out or ignored.
 Once you learn to strike that balance, your relationship can thrive in ways you couldn’t have imagined.

-There could be an introvert-extrovert relationship conflict and you could be thinking how can an extrovert understand an introvert?
+During an introvert-extrovert relationship conflict, you might wonder: How can an extrovert understand an introvert?
 In that case, to help you get that balancing act right, it’s important to know what introverts need in a relationship along with some effective communication strategies to get through to them.

 Related Reading: How Do Introverts Flirt?
 10 Ways They Try To Get Your Attention